 The new series of Grand Designs is on Channel 4 from September; and don’t miss Kevin McCloud’s special anniversary programme this autumn.
 Features on each TV house will be published in Grand Designs magazine.
 Subscribe here to not miss one.

 Which Grand Designs TV house are you most excited about seeing?
-Let us know by tweeting us @goodhomesmag or post a comment on our Facebook page.
+Let us know your favourite build by tweeting us @granddesigns or posting a comment on our Facebook page.